Choosing The Best Portable Air Compressor For Car Tires

 Yes, we've established why you should keep tabs on your vehicle's tire pressure regularly.
 But does this mean you need to lug out your portable air compressor pump to use its built-in pressure gauge just to check pressure?

 Heck no!
 What a pain that would be!

 Instead, get an inexpensive, yet accurate, pressure gauge like the Accutire MS-4021B Digital Tire Pressure Gauge shown below.

 This particular gauge is the one that Camp Addict Co-Founder Marshall has been using for longer than he can remember.

 According to Marshall, 'do yourself a favor' and pick up the air pressure gauge below.

-It is very inexpensive, easy to use, easy to read, and should be in every car's glove box.
+It is very inexpensive, easy to use, easy to read, and should be in every vehicle's glove box.